linksplatform/Data.Triplets/README.md

 ## Support

-Ask questions at [stackoverflow.com/tags/links-platform](https://stackoverflow.com/tags/links-platform) (or with tag links-platform) to get our free support.
+Ask questions at [stackoverflow.com/tags/links-platform](https://stackoverflow.com/tags/links-platform) (or with tag `links-platform`) to get our free support.

-You can also get real-time support on [our official discord server](https://discord.gg/rJrRwfJsYc).
+You can also get real-time support on [our official Discord server](https://discord.gg/rJrRwfJsYc).